Low carb and keto mashed cauliflower with butter, Parmesan and garlic tastes amazing. Who needs mashed potatoes?

 But does it taste good?

 Yes!
-Mashed cauliflower closely mimics mashed potatoes in texture and taste.
+It closely mimics mashed potatoes in texture and taste.
 The first time I tasted it, I was amazed.
 How can it taste so good?
 How can this keto, low carb dish be almost as good as mashed potatoes?

 There’s something about cauliflower.
 It’s an extremely versatile vegetable that really helps low carbers find great substitutions for high-carb foods.
 Examples?
 Cauliflower pizza crust and cauliflower rice – both really, really good!